danijerez/updater/README.md

         and the time taken
     end note

-    note right of unzip
+    note right of unpack
-        unzip {zipname} and overwrite the downloaded
+        unpack {filename}.{extension} and overwrite the downloaded
         file in the directory
     end note

     note left of open
-        run the executable {exe}
+        run the executable {open}
         the terminal
     end note
 ```